sheezylion/server-stats/README.md

 ### Conclusion

-In this first part of our series on building a robust CI/CD pipeline on AWS with Jenkins and Docker agents, we've successfully set up Jenkins on an EC2 instance and integrated Docker to streamline our build processes.
+In this first part of our series of streamlining CI/CD on AWS: Mastering Jenkins and Docker Agents (Part 1), we've successfully set up Jenkins on an EC2 instance and integrated Docker to streamline our build processes.
 By leveraging Docker agents, we have optimized resource usage and reduced costs, setting a strong foundation for efficient CI/CD operations.
 We also created a simple pipeline to demonstrate the seamless execution of tasks within Docker containers.

 In the upcoming parts, we will enhance our pipeline by integrating GitHub for code management, deploying a real-world application, and implementing webhooks for automated builds, further solidifying our CI/CD strategy.
 Stay tuned for more advanced configurations and practical applications!